-The U.S. Bureau of Labor Statistics (BLS) reported that hairdressers, hairstylists and cosmetologists could see a 13% increase in employment from 2012 to 2022.
+The U.S. Bureau of Labor Statistics (BLS) reports that hairdressers, hairstylists and cosmetologists may see a 10% increase in employment from 2014 to 2024.
 Over that same decade, first-line supervisors of personal service workers such as hairdressers should experience 11% growth in job openings.
-As of May 2013, the BLS stated that hairdressers, hairstylists and cosmetologists earned a median of $23,140, while first-line supervisors of personal service workers earned a median of $35,150.
+The BLS stated that hairdressers, hairstylists and cosmetologists earned a median of $23,660 in 2015, while first-line supervisors of personal service workers earned a median salary of $35,710.

 Because every state and the District of Columbia require hair stylists to hold a valid license, a salon owner who also performs services on customers must be licensed.
 State license requirements vary, but in general, stylists need to complete a state-approved cosmetology or barbering program, a designated number of hours of practical experience and pass a state exam.
 In some cases, the barber or cosmetology school requires applicants to hold either a high school diploma or GED.
 In most cases, licensed stylists need to maintain their licenses through continuing education.